Ultrasonic Machining: Definition, Parts, Working, Advantages, Disadvantages, Applications

 Working Principle Of Ultrasonic Machining Process

 Ultrasonic machining removes material from the workpiece due to Magnetostriction.
-What does that mean is that any magnetic material changes its size and shape when it under magnetization.
+What that means is that any magnetic material changes its size and shape when it is under magnetization.

 The control unit/power unit provides alternating current to the transducer at high frequency.
 The transducer converts that electrical energy into mechanical vibration.